angelina-zhang/angelina-zhang.github.io/_projects/musical-doorbell/index.md

 ---
 ## Timeline: 8 weeks
 ---

+---
+## Goals:
+As a lifelong musician, I wanted to take sound apart and move it into space.
+Incorporating two different mechanisms, a scotch yoke and piston, I aimed to combine my interests into this design project.
+---

 ## Prototypes
 Starting from inspiration pictures of old fashioned doorknocking systems and paper cardboard prototype, we tested and improved our design.
 Building our project to be more 3D, we incorporated a xylophone staircase that seperates the experience of being on the receiving end and the front side.